Skatteetaten/aurora-gradle-plugin/README.md

 **Jacoco**

 By default the [jacoco plugin](https://docs.gradle.org/current/userguide/jacoco_plugin.html) will be activated.
+Default value for xml.destination = file("${buildDir}/reports/jacoco/report.xml").
 It can be disabled with;

     aurora.applyJacocoTestReport=false